mc100s/github-upload-deploy/README.md

 4. Click on the button "*Upload files*"
 ![](https://i.imgur.com/5ELztv4.png)

 5. Drag and drop your files.
-You must see an `index.html`
+You must see an `index.html`.
+Then click on the button "**Commit Changes**" to save your uploads.
 ![](https://i.imgur.com/IZNSOIi.png)